Sayan-Roy-729/MERN-Stack/React/3. Deeper into Components with Life-Cycle/README.md

     this.inputElementRef = React.createRef();
   }

-  // To use the referance, have to use the created referance pointer inside componentDidMount; otherwise sometimes throw error componentDidMount() {
+  // To use the referance, have to use the created referance pointer inside componentDidMount; otherwise sometimes throw error becaue when executes the referance, it will be possible that the referance element is not rendered till now. componentDidMount() {
     this.inputElementRef.current.focus();
   }